BEST Apple Slab Pie with Maple Glaze [Video]

 - Feel free to use whatever type of apples you want in this homemade apple slab pie recipe.

-- Optionally, you can make the dough in a food processor if you have a large enough one.
+- You could also make the dough in a food processor if you have one that is big enough.

 Apple Slab Pie Recipe